juliusloman/dynatrace-oneagent-plugin-sslcertcheck/README.md

 # Installation

+1. Download the release zip file from the [releases] page named custom.python.sslcertcheck_plugin.zip.
-Upload plugin zip file to your Dynatrace tenant and deploy plugin to hosts running OneAgents.
-Reconfigure default plugin setting in the tennant, if necessary.
+2. Upload the zip file to your Dynatrace tenant in Settings > Monitoring > Monitored technologies > Custom plugins and choose Upload plugin.
+More information is available in  [Dynatrace help](https://www.dynatrace.com/support/help/shortlink/plugins-python#upload-your-custom-plugin)
+3. Unzip the zip file on OneAgents into /opt/dynatrace/oneagent/plugin_deployment directory on agents or
+4. OneAgents with the plugin deployed will discover certificates within few minutes.
+Discovery events can be seen in the events area at the host level and process group level.

 # Configuration